9 Thanksgiving Etiquette Tips for Hosts, and 8 for Guests

 Hosts: Craft a great seating arrangement

 If you’ll have six or more guests joining you, set out name cards so everyone knows where to sit.
 “There is a science and art to seating guests,” says Whitmore.
 Keep the hosts on both ends, next to any guests of honor, and seat a chatty person toward the middle and near shy guests to keep the conversation flowing, she says.
+These are the 9 things you should never touch in someone else’s house.

 Guests: Check if your host wants extra food